National Single Parents Day

 • It can be more difficult for single parents to discipline their children than it is for couples.

-• Parents can be single not only due to divorce but also due to death or incarceration as well.
+• Parents can be single not only due to divorce but also due to death or incarceration.

-• Children are 50% more likely to suffer from health problems following a divorce of their parents.
+• Children are 50% more likely to suffer from health problems following their parents’ divorce.

-• Children of divorce report greater instances of speed defects and headaches.
+• Children of divorce report greater instances of speech defects and headaches.

 When is it?